naa986/simple-youtube-embed/simple-youtube-embed/readme.txt

 https://www.youtube.com/watch?v=On3qBjPVi8Y&rel=0

-Create a new post/page and enter your YouTube video URL to embed it.
-Make sure the URL is on its own line and not hyperlinked (clickable when viewing the post).
-In order to avoid formatting errors, It's better to place the URL into the content area in text mode.
+Create a new post/page and add a YouTube block.
+Copy and paste the YouTube video URL into it.
 For example:

 `http&#58;//www.youtube.com/watch?v=Vpg9yizPP_g`

+**YouTube Video Autoplay**

+In order to automatically play a video you can add "autoplay=1" to your YouTube URL.

+`http&#58;//www.youtube.com/watch?v=Vpg9yizPP_g&autoplay=1`

 **Related YouTube Videos**